-The imposition of an anti-dumping duty is a measure to be taken only under the circumstances provided for in Article VI of the General Agreement and pursuant to investigations initiated1 and conducted in accordance with the provisions of this Code.
+The imposition of an anti-dumping duty is a measure to be taken only under the circumstances provided for in Article VI of the General Agreement and pursuant to investigations initiated and conducted in accordance with the provisions of this Code.
+The following provisions govern the application of Article VI of the General Agreement in so far as action is taken under anti-dumping legislation or regulations.